jrosebr/2D-Platformer/README.md

 The enemies are from the [Medieval Fantasy Character Pack](https://oco.itch.io/medieval-fantasy-character-pack) by OcO.
 CC0 Licensed

+The font is from [Super Mario 265](https://www.dafont.com/super-mario-256.font) by fsuarez913

 ## What Makes this a Game?

 ## References